olusogoogunleye/Next-Level-Learning-Journey/security.md

 ## 🧾 Responsible Disclosure

 We follow a simulated **responsible disclosure policy**.
-If you identify a potential issue, please report it privately first.
+If you identify a potential issue:

+- please report it privately first.
-Acknowledgment and fix simulations will be handled through the normal workflow process.
+- Acknowledgment and fix simulations will be handled through the normal workflow process.

 ---